FHallengreen/Snake_AI/README.md

-# Snake Game AI with Genetic Algorithms vs Human Players
+# Snake AI Project

+An AI agent that learns to play Snake using genetic algorithms.

 ## Abstract
 This study investigates the application of Genetic Algorithms (GA) to evolve neural networks capable of playing the classic Snake game, with performance compared to human players across various skill levels.
 The research explores whether evolutionary algorithms can produce gaming agents that outperform humans in decision-making speed, strategic planning, and overall score achievement.
 Using a controlled game environment with identical parameters for both AI and human players, this study quantifies performance differences through statistical analysis of game scores and survival duration.
 The findings contribute to our understanding of evolutionary algorithms' effectiveness in developing game-playing strategies that may exceed human capabilities in dynamic, constrained environments.